 Visitation procedures at Conejos County Jail change often, so make sure that you review the official Conejos County Jail jail site before you go.

 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are made through a jail approved pre-paid phone account or phone card .
-Calls made in jail are a lot more costly than phone calls made at home.
+Calls made in jail are a lot more expensive than phone calls made at home.
 Inmates are able to make phone calls, with restrictions on when and how often you can use the phone, but inmates should keep in mind lots of people want to use the phone – so you have to share.
 If you break the rules and are disciplined, an inmate’s phone privileges might get cut back or cut altogether.